johnbrooks92/my-personal-page/README.md

 Thank you for visiting!
 My name is John and this is where you can find relevant infromation to my time as a software developer.

+Here is a link ot my website's live hosting: https://www.johnbrooks.tech

-Enclosed are my portfolio of projects, CV, links to my GitHub and LinkedIn, as well as a link to email me with any questions or potential opportunities.
+Enclosed are my portfolio of projects, updated Résumé/CV for download, links to my GitHub and LinkedIn, as well as a link to email me with any questions or potential opportunities.